yrutschle/sslh/doc/tproxy.md

 ==============================

 Tutorial by Sean Warner.
 19 June 2019 20:35

 Aim
 ---

-* Here is my guide… the solution here only works for my very specific use-case but hopefully others can adapt it to suits their needs.
-* Show that SSLH can transparently proxy requests from the internet to services on two separate hosts that are both on the same LAN.
+* Show that `sslh` can transparently proxy requests from the internet to services on two separate hosts that are both on the same LAN.
 * The IP address of the client initiating the request is what the destination should see… and not the IP address of the host that `sslh` is running on, which is what happens when `sslh` is not running in transparent mode.
+* The solution here only works for my very specific use-case but hopefully others can adapt it to suits their needs.

 Overview of my Network
 ----------------------

 Two Raspberry Pis on my home LAN:
 * Pi A: 192.168.1.124 – `sslh` (Port 4433), Apache2 web server for https (port 443), `stunnel` (port 4480) to decrypt ssh traffic and forward to SSH server (also on Pi A at Port 1022)
 * Pi B: 192.168.1.123 - HTTP server (port 8000), SSH server (port 1022 on PiB).

-I send traffic from the internet to my router's external port 443 then use a port forward rule in my router to map that to internal port 4433 where sslh is listening.
+* I send traffic from the internet to my router's external port 443 then use a port forward rule in my router to map that to internal port 4433 where sslh is listening.

 ![Architecture](tproxy.jpg)